 How to protect your trade mark via the Madrid system of international registration

-The Madrid system provides the trade mark owner an opportunity to protect the trade mark in several countries by filing one application via the office of its country of residence.
+The Madrid system provides an opportunity to protect your trade mark in several countries by filing one application via the office of your country of residence.
 This office is referred to as the Office of origin.
-The protection of the mark in each of the countries is the same as if the mark had been deposited directly with the office of that country.
-Later management of the registration is easier thanks to the Madrid system, because it is possible to make changes or renew the registration by the use of one procedure in all countries, where the mark has acquired legal protection.
+The protection of mark in each of the countries is the same as if the mark had been deposited directly with the office of that country.
+Later management of the registration is easier, because it is possible to make changes or renew the registration using one procedure in all countries where the mark has acquired legal protection.
 Protection can be acquired in new countries by their subsequent designation.

 - the trade mark has to be identical;

 - the data of the applicant has to be the same;

 - the list of goods and services cannot be broader than in the basic application or registration.

 The cost of international registration depends on the countries where protection is applied for, and their number.
 In order to learn the precise amount that should be paid, you should use a fee calculator.
 By entering details of the application and designating the countries or regions where you want to protect your trade mark, the amount of fees in Swiss francs will be calculated.
 Besides that a fee for forwarding the application has to be paid to the Office of origin.

 The application filed via the Estonian Patent Office should be presented in English on form MM2.
 In Madrid system the trade mark has to be represented graphically, so it’s not possible to file an international application for a trade mark that is represented as a sound or video file.

 For a period of five years, from the date of its registration, an international registration remains dependent on the basic application or registration.
 This dependence means that legal protection arising from an international registration will not be valid any more in case the basic application is not registered or the basic registration is not valid.